Starrylay/GenRecEdit/README.md

 pip install -r requirements.txt
 ```

-The scripts use GPU `0` by default.
-Override it when needed:
+By default, the scripts use GPU `0`.
+You can override the device when needed:

 ```bash
 CUDA_VISIBLE_DEVICES=1 bash Scripts/rec_train.sh Video_Games
 ```

+---

-## Reproducible Workflow
+## 🚀 Reproducible Workflow

-Run the stages in this order.
+Run the following stages in order.

-### 1. Train The Base Recommender
+### 🐯 Step 1: Train the Base Recommender

 Train TIGER for the target category: